 Count Rows in Group with Pivot Table in Excel (Step-by-Step Guideline)

 This article will guide you to count rows from a data group using Pivot Table.
-If you have a large dataset containing values in groups, you may require to count rows in each group.
+If you have a large dataset containing values in groups, you may be required to count rows in each group.
 Unfortunately, in Microsoft Excel, you cannot use formulas to calculate rows in a group.
 In such a case, the Pivot Table is a great way to calculate the count of rows from groups.

 What is Pivot Table in Excel

-Pivot Table is one of the most powerful tools available in excel.
-If you are working with large datasets and have no clue what that data means, Pivot Tables enables you to understand the patterns of the data.
+Pivot Table is one of the most powerful tools available in Excel.
+If you are working with large datasets and have no clue what that data means, Pivot Tables enable you to understand the patterns of the data.
 You can understand the trends of data by analyzing them with the Pivot Table.
 Besides, we can group data in different ways using Pivot Tables.
 Later, from these data groups, we can draw effective conclusions too.
 To summarize, Pivot Tables enable us to get meaningful information from a large amount of random data.

 Dataset Introduction

-Let’s assume, we have a dataset containing several fruits and their corresponding fruit types.
+Let’s assume we have a dataset containing several fruits and their corresponding fruit types.
 Now, I will find out the number of rows in each group of fruit types.
 For instance, I will calculate the number of rows from column B that contain fruits from the Citrus/Melon/Berries group.

 Dataset Introduction